-“When the Japanese mend broken objects they aggrandize the damage by filling the cracks with gold, because they believe that when something’s suffered damage and has a history it becomes more beautiful.”
+“When the Japanese mend broken objects they aggrandize the damage by filling the cracks with gold, because they believe that when something’s suffered damage and has a history it becomes more beautiful.”—Barbara Bloom

-Kintsugi or Kintsukuroi is the Japanese art of repairing broken pottery with lacquer resin and powdered gold, silver, or platinum.
-This ancient art is based on the philosophical belief that the process of breakage and repair becomes an important aspect of the object’s history.
-Therefore, rather than disguise the fact that it has been broken, the artisan seeks to illuminate the imperfections.
+Kintsugi (“golden joinery”) is the Japanese art of mending broken pottery.
+When a beloved object has been broken, an artist pieces it back together with resin, and adorns the cracks with powdered gold, silver, or platinum.
+This ancient art embodies the philosophical belief that beauty exists in imperfection.
+It celebrates the process of breakage and repair as an essential feature of an object’s history.
+The artform does not seek to restore the object by disguising the state of brokenness.
+Instead, the artisan uses precious metals to illuminate the imperfections.

 Kintsugi is a perfect analogy for the human healing experience.
 Visually, it conveys the idea that our experiences add beauty and value to our stories.
 Kintsugi teaches us to embrace the totality of our experiences, especially those that shine a light on our imperfections.
 It helps us to “see” the beauty of wear and tear, and inspires us to see ourselves becoming more beautiful as we overcome adversity and suffering.